ABMM Contact Information

 My name has changed since I obtained my degree.
 What do I need to do?

-You must submit an original or notarized copy of your name change certificate or marriage license.
-Once verified, this document can be returned to you.
+You must submit an original or certified copy of your name change certificate or marriage license.
+If you submit the original, this document can be returned to you once verified.
+(Certified copies are not returned.)

 I was educated outside of the U.S. or Canada.
 What do I need to do?